 When to see a doctor

-Infection occurs when you accidentally ingest shigella bacteria.
+Infection occurs when you accidentally swallow shigella bacteria.
 This can happen when you:

 Shigella infection usually clears up without complications, although it may take weeks or months before your bowel habits return to normal.